 Does this new lightweight wireless gaming headset modernize Logitech’s simpler offerings, or is it just one more piece of plastic for the pile?

-Editor’s note: This review was updated on March 31, 2021 to include a microphone score, based on results from reader feedback poll in the microphone section.
-Thanks for voting!
+Editor’s note: This review was updated on June 23, 2021 to include answers in FAQ section.

 Who is the Logitech G733 Lightspeed for?